-PreReq: Placement in Eng 20R or in ESL 20R
+PreReq: Eng 18 or ESL 7 or placement in Eng 20R or placement in ESL 20R

 Recommended: Placement in Eng 22, keyboarding skills, access to a computer with Internet

 Designed for students interested in the architectural field.
 Overview of the architectural profession includes professional ethics, industry organizational structure, licensing and its educational requirements, typical framework of architectural firms, compensation, model codes, awarding of contracts and legal requirements for construction projects, project administration, professional organizations, and career opportunities in related fields.
 Covers the work of significant architects and the importance of the creative thinking process and its application to basic design theory.
 Exercises emphasize the development of basic skills used in the design of simplified architectural projects.
 (4 lec/lab hrs.)